GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 As Elixir runs on the BEAM - we need to be able to detect our Erlang install as well as our Elixir install in IntelliJ.
 For this, we need to install two plugins via <span class="code-snippet">IntelliJ IDEA -> Preferences -> Plugins</span> - firstly the underlying [Erlang plugin](https://plugins.jetbrains.com/plugin/7083-erlang), then secondly the [Elixir plugin](https://plugins.jetbrains.com/plugin/7522-elixir).
 Both of these are required to pick up the installed instances to form the SDKs on IntelliJ.

-Once you have these installed - we can go ahead and create our first Elixir project on IntelliJ.
+Once you have these plugins addsed - we can go ahead and create our first Elixir project on IntelliJ.
 The following screenshots are from [IntelliJ Community Edition 2020.3](https://www.jetbrains.com/idea/download/#section=mac):

 Open IntelliJ and select <span class="code-snippet">New Project</span> - you can then select an Elixir project.
-With the Ultimate Edition, you can also select database support.
+With the Ultimate Edition, you can also select database support:

 <pre class="shadowy d-inline-flex">
 <img src="/assets/images/elixir-project-select.png" class="img-fluid" alt="elixir project select">
 </pre>

 After that you'll be prompted for an Elixir SDK.
-The plugin should detect your Elixir install - and you can even set this as a default for future projects.
+The plugin should detect your Elixir install - and you can even set this as a default for future projects:

 <pre class="shadowy d-inline-flex">
 <img src="/assets/images/elixir-sdk-select.png" class="img-fluid" alt="elixir sdk select">